cogini/mix_systemd/README.md

 ## Configuration

-The library tries to choose smart defaults, so you may not need to configure anything.

-The library reads the app name from `mix.exs` and calculates default values for its configuration parameters.
+The library tries to choose reasonable defaults, so you may not need to configure anything.
+It reads the app name from `mix.exs` and calculates default values for its configuration parameters.
 For example, if your app is named `foo_bar`, it will create a service named `foo-bar`, deployed to `/srv/foo-bar`, running under the user `foo-bar`.

 You can override these parameters using settings in `config/config.exs`, e.g.: